koepkeca/sliceDiff/README.md

 ## Notes on DRY, Interfaces and Generics in Go

-I do understand that this library violates the DRY principle, however, after researching reflect, go generate and interfaces, it still seems to be the best option to just hammer thesee out.
+I do understand that this library violates the DRY principle, however, after researching reflect, go generate and interfaces, it still seems to be the best option to just hammer these out.
 I wanted to have a generic function that accepted an interface but the issue of the return type was still a problem.
 ## Installation